 CAYTE LATTA MEMORIAL AWARD FOR VISUAL ARTS

-WINNER: Jeff McCann
+RECIPIENT: Jeff McCann

 Jeff’s artistic ethos is to create inclusive works that encourage audience involvement and fun.
 He has been nominated for his striking body of works installed during Sydney WorldPride, which includes activations at Broadway Shopping Centre, The Rocks, Maroubra’s Pacific Square and Lucid Dreams at the Imperial Hotel.